RealDigitalOrg/RFSoC4x2-App/README.md

 # install basic packages

 Run the following script to install the basic libraries used in the application:
-- sudo apt-get update -y
+- chmod +x install_packages.sh
-- pip install Pyside6
+- ./install_packages.sh
-- pip install PySide6 pyqtgraph

 # Running the application